ssanchezor/GNN-RS/README.md

  * `FactorizationMachineModel_withGCN` implements Factorization Machine model using `FeaturesLinear(field_dims)` and `FM_operation(reduce_sum=True)` functions from the `model_FM.py` and the previous `GraphModel` as embeddings.

 In 'main_GCN.py' we execute the Graph Convolution Network recommender system:
-- Define a Tersorboard instance to log the metrics (see Note below)
+- Define a Tersorboard instance to log the metrics
 - Create an instance of the dataset (`full_dataset = CustomerArticleDataset(...)`)
 - Create a dataloder instance (`data_loader = DataLoader(...)`)
 - Generate the feature matrix: